surveyjs/surveyjs-howtos-and-troubleshooting/categories/custom-question-types/numbering-inside-composite-questions.md

 To number elements inside a composite question, implement the question's [`onCreated`](https://surveyjs.io/form-library/documentation/api-reference/icustomquestiontypeconfiguration#onCreated) function.
 Within it, use the `contentPanel` property to access the panel that contains nested elements and set its `showQuestionNumbers` property to one of the following values:

 - `"recursive"` - Continues numbering with a hierarchical pattern.
-- `"onpanel"` - Restarts numbering within this panel.
+- `"onpanel"` - Restarts numbering within this composite element.
-- `"default"` - Inherit that numbering pattern from a higher-level survey element.

 ### Code Sample